jpjpjp/bot-test-framework-example/README.md

 The values configured should work out-of-the-box for this sample.

 After ensuring that you have activated this environment (and that your bot and spark emulator are running), you are ready to run your first test.
 It's easier to follow along with this section if you have postman up and running and are looking at the requests and associated test cases.
 If you aren't familiar with Postman, requests are stored in a "Collection".
-Each request has a title a spot to define the request type and endpoint and under that several tabs.
+Each request has a title, a spot to define the request type and endpoint, and under that several tabs.
 In our collection we often update the Headers, Body, and the Tests tab.
 Tests are written in javascript and allow you to programmatically evaluate the responses to each request.
 This blogpost provides a good overview of how Postman based testing works: http://blog.getpostman.com/2017/10/25/writing-tests-in-postman/

 You'll find the following in your new SparkBotStarter Tests collection: